Lux-AI-Challenge/Lux-Design-S2/kits/README.md

 These two functions are where you define your agent's logic for both the early phase and the actual game phase of Lux AI season 2.
 In all kits, example code has been provided to show how to read the observation and return an action to submit to the environment.

-### Forward Simulation
+## Forward Simulation

-TODO
+For certain strategies it helps to know where units are and what the lichen is like after a few steps.

+For the JS kit, forward simulation is possible by setting the `FORWARD_SIM` value in main.py.
+For the python kit you can simply use the `lux.forward_sim` tool in the `lux` kit folder.
+In all kits that have forward simulation enabled they will return a list of observations representing the current and next few observations.

 ## Environment Actions

 In each episode there are two competing teams, both of which control factories and units.

-In the early phase, the action space is different than the actual game phase.
+In the early phase, the action space is different than the normal game phase.
 See the starter kit codes (agent.py file) for how they are different.

-During the actual game phase, factories have 3 possible actions, `build_light`, `build_heavy`, and `water`.
+During the normal game phase, factories have 3 possible actions, `build_light`, `build_heavy`, and `water`.
 Units/Robots (light or heavy robots) have 5 possible actions: `move`, `dig`, `transfer`, `pickup`, `self_destruct`, `recharge`; where `move, dig, self_destruct` have power costs

 In Lux AI Season 2, the robots's actual action space is a list of actions representing it's action queue and your agent will set this action queue to control robots.
 This action queue max size is `env_cfg.UNIT_ACTION_QUEUE_SIZE`.
-Each turn, the unit executes the action at the front of the queue, and repeatedly does this a user-specified `n` times until exhausted.
-If the action is marked as to be repeated, it is replaced to the back of the queue.
+Each turn, the unit executes the action at the front of the queue, and repeatedly executes this a user-specified `n` times.
+Moreover, action execution counts towards `n` only when it is succesful, so if your robot runs out of power or a resource to transfer, it won't be counted towards `n`.
+Finally, each action can specify a `repeat` value.
+If `repeat == 0` then after `n` executions the action is removed.
+If `repeat > 0`, then the action is recycled to the back of the queue and sets `n = repeat` insead of removing the action.

 In code, actions can be given to units as so